 SC: You and your husband have grown a huge audience on TikTok where you address the misconceptions surrounding Muslims and Islam.
 How has your content helped others better understand Muslims and their religion?

 SS: We are a very unique dynamic as I grew up in the Islamic faith while William only embraced it in his twenties.
 So, we seem to have a lot to say when it comes to all things about our faith.
-We realized early on in our social media career that people were curious and wanted to know the basics, like ‘Who can see my hair?’ or ‘Why do Muslims dress like that?’.
-We started creating informative videos with a spin of comedy to teach those basics, and we receive literally hundreds of comments and messages each day from people who have said they grew up in a small town or were not exposed to the Islamic faith, and now all of their preconceived notions and misconceptions are gone.
+We came to realize early on in our social media career that people were curious and wanted to know the basics, like ‘Who can see my hair?’ or ‘Why do Muslims dress like that?’.
+Thus, we began creating informative videos with a spin of comedy to teach those basics, and we receive literally hundreds of comments and messages each day from people who have said they grew up in a small town or were not exposed to the Islamic faith, and now all of their preconceived notions and misconceptions are gone.

 SC: Your website features women of all colours.
 Why is it important to you to feature women from different cultures and ethnicities?